kore4lyf/bema-hub/wp-backend/bema-hub-plugin/doc/endpoint-auth-reset-password-verify.md

 2. Validates the email format
 3. Retrieves the user by email
 4. Gets the stored hashed OTP and expiration time from user meta
-5. Checks if an OTP exists for this user
+5. Checks if an OTP exists for this user with purpose "password_reset"
 6. Checks if the OTP has expired (10-minute window)
 7. Verifies the provided OTP code against the stored hash using timing-safe comparison
 8. Clears the OTP data from user meta after successful verification
-9. Generates a temporary JWT token (valid for 1 hour) specifically for password reset
-10. Returns the reset token to be used in the final step
+9. Returns success response
-11. Logs all events for security monitoring
+10. Logs all events for security monitoring

 ### Security Considerations
 - OTP codes are verified using timing-safe comparison to prevent timing attacks
 - OTP codes expire after 10 minutes (as per existing OTP specification)
-- Temporary reset tokens expire after 1 hour
-- Reset tokens are purpose-specific (can only be used for password reset)
 - All verification attempts are logged for security monitoring
 - Failed attempts should be rate limited to prevent brute force attacks
+- No authentication is required as this is part of the password reset flow

 ## Example Usage